Biggest Cybersecurity Mistakes by Small Companies

 6. No Formal Security Policies

 Small businesses often operate without clear policies and procedures.
 With no clear and enforceable security policies, employees may not know critical information, such as how to handle sensitive data or how to use company devices securely or responsibly.
+Small businesses should establish formal security policies and procedures.
+As well as communicate them to all employees.
+These policies should cover things like:

 • Password management